l4ci/Br4ckets-Theme/README.md

 #Br4ckets Theme

-A tmTheme inspired by the [Brackets](http://brackets.io/index_de.html) Editor Default Color Scheme
+A Sublime Text 2 Theme inspired by the [Brackets](http://brackets.io/index_de.html) Editor Default Color Scheme.
+It should work in any Editor that works with TextMate .tmtheme files.

 ## Take a look!